The Ballad of Reading Gaol: History of the poem

 Although there is no specific documentation to show Wilde's active revising after the appearance of the first edition, there were some slight changes made in the second edition, which was printed only two weeks after the first edition went on sale.
 For example, in the first edition a line read "And his step was light", and in the second edition it becomes "And his step seemed light".
 These tiny alterations persisted through the seventh edition, the last edition handled by Smithers, and thereafter to most of the reprints.
 Since Smithers had the printers retain the plates from the first edition, it seems plausible that these were deliberate revisions done at Wilde's request.

 Wilde did acknowledge (evidently to several people, since numerous separate sources recalled this) a glaring error in the very first line of the poem, "He did not wear his scarlet coat"—because Wooldridge, as a member of the Royal Horse Guards, had a blue uniform—but justified this poetic licence because the second line would make no sense if it said "For blood and wine are blue".

+The poem has been translated into countless languages, including French (1898) by Henry Durand-Davray, Spanish (1898), German (1900), Russian (1904), and many others.
+The 1902 German translation by Emma Clausen is the earliest translation of the poem in any language done by a woman writer.